mchl-schrdng/looker-analytics-app/README.md

 ## Installation
 Clone the repository to your local machine.
 Install the required packages by running pip install -r requirements.txt in the terminal.
-Download your Looker logo image and save it as logo.png in the project directory.
+Download your logo image and save it as logo.png in the project directory.

 Set your Looker SDK environment variables in the code.

 ## Usage